 Weekly Rolex Care

-If your Rolex watch is your daily watch (as it should be!) then it’ll inevitably get dirty.
-As it lives on your arm, it’ll come into contact with dirt and sweat so it’s important to clean it regularly.
+If your Rolex watch is your daily watch (as it should be!) then it will inevitably get dirty.
+As it lives on your arm, it will come into contact with dirt and sweat so it’s important to clean it regularly.
 We recommend doing a quick wash once a week to keep it fresh.
 To clean your Rolex watch, simply run in under some warm water, lather it up with mild non-toxic soap, rinse it off, and dry it with a soft cloth.
 This is of course only applicable to metal bracelet Rolex watches.

 When you wash your Rolex watch, make sure that the winding crown is safely screwed-down into the case to keep the water out!
 If you have a Daytona, make sure those chronograph pushers are screwed in as well.

 Once a month, we recommend spending a few more minutes cleaning your Rolex watch with a soft brush to really get all the grime out, paying particular attention to the bracelet.
 If dirt builds up in-between the links of your metal bracelet, not only will it look dull and dirty, the particles can actually cause bracelet stretching and scratching over a period of time.

 Again, using warm soapy water, clean the Rolex watch thoroughly, using your soft brush to get at the harder to reach areas of the bracelet.
 Please make sure you use a very soft non-abrasive brush to avoid scratching and remember to screw down that winding crown prior to any water coming in contact with your Rolex.